 Choosing the right potato:

-I do love a good potato, but not all of them will work for this recipe.
+We do love potatoes, but not all of them will work for this recipe.
 Learn more about some of our favorite varieties, and how you can use them in pellet grill recipes.

 - Waxy potatoes, like fingerlings or red bliss, work best in potato salad or soup, baked, or cooked in a cast-iron pan.
 They contain low starch content and, therefore, hold their shape after cooking—however, these potatoes far too small for a single-serve baked potato.